 VIS provides teachers with access to a virtual collaborative community where they can interact and learn from a Wilson Literacy Specialist.
-Six exciting topics specific to improving instruction and success can be scheduled at teachers' convenience.
+Sessions covering six exciting topics specific to improving instruction and success can be scheduled at teachers' convenience.
 Additional Getting Started session is also available.